gsaslis/EuVatCalculator-Kata/README.md

 Simple, right?

+Start going through the levels below, and try not to skip ahead.
+Focus on always just implementing the **best solution for the current level you're working on**, not the overall system.
+Knowing upfront what the overall system you're working on will look like, happens exactly z-e-r-o times in real life, so you're basically cheating and fooling noone but yourself.  : )

-Disclaimer: the below specs should NOT be used as a guideline for production systems.
+*Disclaimer: the below specs should NOT be used as a guideline for production systems.
 They have just been pulled off the web from a quick search, and I do NOT guarantee their correctness.
-They are simply given as exercise material.
+They are simply given as exercise material.*

 ## Level 1 - Who are you selling to?
 The amount the buyer should pay depends on whether they are a consumer (person) or a business.